Pooja675/devTinder-web/README.md

 - You shuold not be allowed to access other routes without login
 - If token is not present, redirect to login page
 - Logout feature
+- get the feed and add to the store
+- Build the user card on feed
+- Edit profilr feature
+- Show toast message on save of profile
+- See all my connections

 Body
     NavBar